rhiza-research/grafana/docs/sources/administration/team-management/configure-grafana-teams.md

 Refer to [About organizations](/docs/grafana/<GRAFANA_VERSION>/administration/organization-management/#about-organizations) for more information.
 {{< /admonition >}}

-## Create a Grafana Team
+## Create a Team

 A team is a group of users within a Grafana instance that have common permissions needs.
 Teams to help make user-permission management more efficient.
 A user can belong to multiple Teams.
-Grafana Teams includes common access to the following:
+Teams includes common access to the following:

 - dashboards
 - data sources